Lichen Planus: No Cortisone

 07 Cortisone dependents have to come out of the vicious cycle

-( * Observations based on a statistical study of over 800 cases of LP at our center, who were earlier treated with cortisone.)
+( * Observations based on a statistical study of over 800 cases of LP at our center who were earlier treated with cortisone.)

 This article has been written on the basis of our extensive experience in treating a large number of cases of Lichen Planus and other diseases that are otherwise treated conventionally using cortisone.
 This is also supported by the practice and experience of numerous reputed homeopathic professionals.

 Also, as per the medical philosophy of homeopathy, cortisone in any form (oral, systemic, or local) is not a wise option for treating Lichen Planus.
-Cortisone is an immuno-suppressive measure that helps but it also leads to an inevitable relapse in most cases after stopping its use.
+Cortisone is an immunosuppressive measure that helps, but it also leads to an inevitable relapse in most cases after stopping its use.

-It has been observed in daily practice, that, the use of cortisone produces dramatic results initially.
+It has been observed in daily practice that the use of cortisone produces dramatic results initially.
 However, its influence is quite superficial, as the eruptions not only relapse after stopping the cortisone, but they relapse more aggressively.
 The use of cortisone is not recommended due to the following observations:

 01 It helps only superficially and temporarily